 'Mind-wanderer in action' badges designed by Kai for the project

-As well as the tapestry, Kai will be wearing specially-designed badges reading ‘Mind-wanderer in action’ throughout her residency (pictured above).
-Through the badges Kai will invite King’s students and staff to approach her to talk about the project.
-These people, and others they subsequently encounter, will receive badges too, thus infecting King’s with (conversations about) mind-wandering, ADHD and wellbeing.
+As well as the tapestry, Kai has been wearing specially-designed badges reading ‘Mind-wanderer in action’ throughout her residency (pictured above).
+Through the badges Kai invites King’s students and staff to approach her to talk about the project.
+These people, and others they subsequently encounter, receive badges too, thus infecting King’s with (conversations about) mind-wandering, ADHD and wellbeing.

-The project will also invite King’s students to get involved with the documentation and evaluation process, sharing the project’s progress via film, social media and a website.
+The project also invites King’s students to get involved with the documentation and evaluation process, sharing the project’s progress via film, social media and a website.

 Mind wandering: worst enemy or best friend?